VicentMolesCases/thesis_latex_template/README.md

 * `thesis.tex`: Main file, which includes all the files for the front matter, the chapters, the appendices, and the bibliography.

 ### Set thesis info
 The class `ThesisClass.cls` provides a set of commands to set the information of the thesis.
-The following set of commands must be used in the preamble of `thesis.tex`:
+The following set of commands can be used in the preamble of `thesis.tex` (some of them are compulsory and some of the are optional):
 * `SetThesisTitle{}`: Used to set the title of the thesis.
+[Compulsory]
 * `SetThesisAuthor{}`: Used to set the name of the author of the thesis.
+[Compulsory]
 * `SetThesisType{}`: Used to set the type of thesis, e.g., BSc thesis, MSc thesis, or PhD thesis.
-* `SetThesisKeywords{}`: Used to set the keywords that appear in the abstract section of the thesis.
+[Optional]
 * `SetThesisSupervisor{}`: Used to set the name of the supervisor of the thesis.
+[Optional]
 * `SetThesisLocation{}`: Used to set the location in which the thesis has been carried out.
+[Optional]
+* `SetThesisKeywords{}`: Used to set the keywords that appear in the abstract section of the thesis.
+[Optional]

 ### Adding new chapter/appendix
 To add a new chapter/appendix to the report you must: